What happens to your body if you don’t exercise?

 At least 80% of the exercises you perform should be a variation to one of these 6 exercises.

-We also have ready-made comprehensive workout programs that you can use starting using right away.
+We also have ready-made comprehensive workout programs that you can use right away.

 Exercise is a crucial part of our existence.
 Without it, our body begins to break down and physically and metabolically.